SpindleASA/spindle-guides/warp-and-weft.md

 ## Subscriptions
 Subscriptions are an easy way to pick up a stack of zines for no hassle at all!
 Spindle currently offers a rotating, 6-month subscription and an annual subscription.
-These unlock all of the included zines permanently and qualifies the holder for all eligible giveaways and staking rewards!
+These unlock all of the included zines permanently and qualify the holder for all eligible giveaways and staking rewards!
 The annual cover even features collectible artwork.

 ![warp-and-weft](/images/warp-and-weft/subscriptions-dark.jpg)